Galapagos, Easter Island, Buenos Aires, and Iguazu Falls

 Elevations: Quito is 9,350 feet above sea level.

 Passport/Visa: For Ecuador, U.S., Australian, Canadian, and EU citizens require a passport valid for at least six months from date of entry and return ticket for stays of up to 90 days.
 Citizens of other countries are advised to contact the Ecuadorian embassy in their country before traveling.
 For Chile, U.S., Australian, Canadian, and EU citizens (except Greece) require a valid passport (for the duration of your visit) and return ticket for stays of up to 90 days.
 Greek citizens can stay for up to 60 days.
 Australian, and Canadian citizens are required to pay a reciprocity fee (considered a multiple entry visa) of $95 and $132 respectively upon arrival (subject to change without notice due to currency fluctuations or other reasons).
 Citizens of other countries are advised to contact the Chilean embassy in their country before traveling.
-For Argentina, U.S., Australian, Canadian, and EU citizens require a valid passport (for the duration of your visit) and return ticket for stays of up to 90 days.
-Australian and Canadian citizens are required to pay a reciprocity fee of $100 and $75 respectively (subject to change without notice due to currency fluctuations or other reasons) online, and must show proof of payment prior to arrival.
-The reciprocity fee for U.S. citizens has been suspended until further notice.
-For citizens of Australia, this fee covers unlimited entries to Argentina for 10 years, while citizens of Canada are charged the fee every time they enter the country (or $150 for multiple visits within five years).
-The fee can be paid online at ProvinciaNet.com.ar.
-You will need to register in order to make the payment.
-Citizens of other countries are advised to contact the embassy of Argentina in their country before traveling.
-For Brazil, U.S., Australian, and Canadian citizens require a passport valid for at least six months from date of entry, a stamped visa that is valid 90 days from the date of issue, an onward or return ticket, and sufficient funds to cover their stay.
-The cost of the visa for U.S. citizens is $180 and processing time can take from 45-90 business days.
-EU Citizens only require a passport valid for at least six months from date of entry, an onward or return ticket, and sufficient funds to cover their stay.
+For Argentina, U.S., Canadian, Australian, and EU citizens require a valid passport (for the duration of their stay), sufficient funds, and a return ticket for stays of up to 90 days.
+It is highly recommended that your passport has at least six months of valid term beyond your departure date.
+Citizens of other countries are advised to contact the Argentina embassy in their country before traveling.
+For Brazil, U.S., Canadian, and Australian citizens require a valid passport (for the duration of their stay) and visa (effective October 1, 2023), sufficient funds, and a return ticket for stays of up to 90 days.
+EU Citizens are only required to have a valid passport (for the duration of their stay), sufficient funds, and a return ticket for stays of up to 90 days.
+It is highly recommended that your passport has at least six months of valid term beyond your departure date.
 Citizens of other countries are advised to contact the Brazilian embassy in their country before traveling.

 Travel Insurance: In order to protect your travel investment from unforeseen circumstances that may arise before or during your trip, we strongly recommend that you purchase travel insurance.
 We offer Allianz Global Assistance’s Classic Comprehensive and other plans.
 The Benefits and Coverage Limits are summarized on our Travel Insurance page.
 Call your travel counselor if you have any questions or to purchase a plan.